Welcome to the Migrant and Refugee Children’s Legal Unit (MiCLU) – a specialist legal and policy hub based at Islington Law Centre in London.

 Please explore our website to discover more about who we are, what we do and how you can get involved.

-We carry out our work through an integrated work programme, including a mix of:
+We carry out our work through an integrated work programme, including:

 - Direct legal representation and support for children and young people (via our pioneering child-centred and holistic legal and advocacy service).
 We represent children fleeing war, conflict, abuse and persecution, trafficked into the UK for exploitation and slavery and undocumented young people effectively “invisible” in terms of civil and legal status because of UK immigration laws.